 Hotels near Ljubljana Christmas Market

-The Christmas markets in Ljubljana are located in Prešeren Square and along the Ljubljanica river.
+The Christmas markets in Ljubljana are located in Prešeren Square and along the Ljubljanica River.
 You can also find some festivities nearby in Congress Square (Kongresni Trg).
-I spent several months in Ljubljana and this area is by far the nicest neighbourhood to stay in.
+I spent several months in Ljubljana; this area is the nicest neighbourhood to stay in.

 If this doesn’t suit you, my guide to hotels near Ljubljana Christmas Market lists all the places I recommend.